wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How can I file a bug or give feedback? =

-To file a bug or provide me with feedback, please use the Feedback link located in the installed plugin's Settings panel.
+To file a bug or provide me with feedback, please [click here](http://alphaomegaplugins.com/contact).

 == Screenshots ==